JLuc/autotypo/README.md

-# typographic
+# autotypo
-Scribus plugin to fix a text typography
+Scribus plugin to fix text typography according to french rules... and maybe other